allanpersson/home-assistant-config/README.md

 <tr><td colspan="4">

-I use alot of [Automations](https://github.com/allanpersson/home-assistant-config/tree/master/config/automations) for controlling my thermostats for best comfort and saving most energy.
+I use alot of [Automations][automations] for controlling my thermostats for best comfort and saving most energy.

 **Automations:**
 <details>